Black Affinity Network

 Amand Chin Yee '13 (CA), Director

 Larry Pinkett M'76 (DC metro), Director

 Recruitment & Retention Committee

 If you would like to be engaged with the Black Affinity Network and have an hour or two per month, we invite you to join us.
 We are currently soliciting alumni volunteers for our committees, Alumni Advisors and Admissions Ambassadors.
 If you would like to volunteer, please let us know by

 Join our Social Media Groups on

 Annual Alumni Black Affinity Conference

-The Black Alumni Achievement Award is also presented.
-Established in 2004, the Black Alumni Achievement Award recognizes alumni who distinguish themselves in their given field as well as supports the college community around issues of diversity.
+The Black Alumni Achievement Award was established in 2004 to recognize alumni who distinguish themselves in their given field as well as supports the college community around issues of diversity.
+Our 2016 Winner is

 Dr. Rudolph Crew '72 H'96, President of Medgar Evers College.

 Rudy Crew is President of Medgar Evers College in Brooklyn, NY.
 A lifelong educator and author, Dr. Crew's career has spanned from the classroom to the chancellorship of the nation's largest school district, New York City Public Schools.
 In 2012, Dr. Crew was selected to serve as Oregon's first Chief Education Officer.
 Dr. Crew is a renowned leader and reformer who has made it a mission to improve student achievement, especially for poor and minority students.